rakw1995/09-Juicy-Breakout/README.md

 Each color is worth a different number of points.

 Here's the juice, and how I juiced it:
+* added backgrounds that I made in Photoshop.
+    - child node > texturerect
 * added music, found at https://opengameart.org/content/a-lucid-dream
     - I did this by adding a child node to the scene as an audio stream player.
 * added some fun fonts, found at http://dafont.com